-Most mortgage lenders will automatically lock your loan for an initial period, but not all of them will.
+Most mortgage lenders will automatically lock your loan for an initial period.
 If they do, some standard locking periods are 30, 45, or 60 days.
 If you're unsure, check your initial loan estimate—it should clearly state whether your rate is locked and for how long.
 If it's not, then you can discuss your loan lock options with your lender and decide whether you want to lock yours.

 Your lender may also offer you the option to extend your lock for a longer period.

 What Are the Risks if the Loan Is Not Locked?

 Let's say you decide to wait.
 You've narrowed down where you will get a mortgage and looked at all your loan choices.
 Maybe you've even decided on the loan product you want.
 But the housing market is falling.
 The Federal Reserve has cut interest rates twice, and you expect them to drop further.
 So you decide not to lock.

-This is no different than gambling.
+This is no different from gambling.
 Rates may go down, and your gamble could pay off.
 In that case, you would have been a little worse off if you had locked your loan.
 But if rates go up, you have no protection.
 You will pay a higher rate if you remain with that lender—a lock would have prevented the increase.

 What Are the Main Elements to Loan Locks?